CodeRunner5235/Opencore-Steam-Deck/README.md

 7. Under UEFI -> Output, set DirectGopRendering to True and set the Resolution to 1280x720 *Note: If you skip this last part, your screen output will be garbled*

+That should do it!
+Just these changes the the standard OpenCore Ryzen install guide should get you up and running.
+Have fun!

 **Picture Examples**